JHart96/bison_examples/examples/duration_data.md

 Now we will simulate data using the `simulate_duration()` function.
 The rows of the resulting dataframe describe observations at the dyadic level between nodes.
-In this dataframe, `event` denotes whether or not an undirected social event was observed in this observation period.
+In this dataframe, `event` denotes whether or not an undirected social event was observed in this observation period, and `duration` denotes the length of such an event.
 The exact definition of observation period will depend on the study, but is commonly a sampling period where at least one of the members of the dyad was observed.
 This can also be a sampling period where both members of the dyad were observed, and the distinction will affect the interpretation of edge weights.
 See the paper for further discussion on this. `location` denotes the location at which the observation took place, which may be relevant if location is likely to impact the visibility of social events.

 ``` r
 set.seed(1)